 The options for feeding beef cattle should be flexible.
 Corn and hay crops can be incorporated into the feeding program for beef cattle.
 Ideally, feedstuffs will minimize the cost of weight gain, provide a balanced diet, and support end market goals.

 Performance enhancers are an option, but consumer preference and market need to be considered.
 Enhancers such as growth-stimulation implants have proven to provide the most profitable returns while proven safe for consumers.

 A health program for feeding beef cattle must be designed in coordination with a veterinarian.
 They can assist in nutritional support, vaccinations, implantations, and ensure the animals are healthy and of an adequate grade for the market.

-Material for facilities includes fencing, boards, wire panels, and steel cables.
+includes fencing, boards, wire panels, and steel cables.
 Housing does not have to be expensive.
 Both open-sided sheds and enclosed structures are appropriate.
 It is essential because it is designed for the number of cattle and has a good manure management program.

 Most facilities have concrete feed blocks for feeding beef cattle that allow them to eat on one or both sides of the structure.
 Lumbar is another option as an alternative to concrete.
 Deliver feed via a mixer wagon, conveyor belt, or bucket loader.

 Graded feeder calf sales typically happen in the Spring and Fall.
 Farmers can use cattle brokers or auctions to obtain feeding beef cattle.
 Prices can fluctuate significantly, but higher-grade feeder cattle sell at a greater rate than lower grades.
 Cattle in better shape are generally given a higher grade, regardless of weight in pounds.